 “The dogs were responsible for tracking down poachers with such success that they can certainly be identified as a factor in the huge reduction in poaching in Amboseli.”
 (Big Life Foundation, Kenya).

 “I do think that anti-poaching units will never again work without a good tracking dog.”
 (Johan de Beer, Kruger National Park Anti Poaching K9 Unit).

-In a recent period of seventy days, teams trained by our training associate Conraad were responsible for the capture of five rhino poachers, two lion poachers and ten ‘lesser’ bush-meat poachers.
+Teams, created by our training associate Conraad, are regularly responsible for the capture of rhino, elephant, lion and pangolin poachers, and ‘lesser’ bush-meat poachers.
 The K9 units are becoming so successful that in some reserves it is estimated that 70% of the success achieved is as a result of the deterrent effect alone of the dogs.
 We at Canines for Africa have every confidence that our K9 teams will make a hugely significant difference to the amount of animals lost to poachers, if not the total eradication of poaching in our areas of operations.

 Anti-poaching K9 Units are a relatively new tool in wildlife conservation.
 Their effectiveness is however becoming rapidly recognized and the demand for these extraordinary dogs is soaring.